 Tax Instalment Payment Plan (TIPP) recalculation

-The January 1 to June 1 monthly instalment amount is are calculated by dividing your last year’s property tax by 12, taking into consideration any applicable adjustments affecting your tax account, rounded up to the nearest dollar.
+Your January 1 to June 1 monthly instalments are calculated by taking your total amount of property tax paid in the previous year and adding November budget decisions and dividing the result by 12, taking into consideration any applicable adjustments affecting your tax account, rounded up to the nearest dollar.

-When you receive your annual tax bill in May your instalments from July 1 to December 1 are adjusted to align with it.
-This is calculated by taking your current year’s tax bill minus payments made to date divided by six.
+Your July to December instalments are calculated by taking your current year’s tax bill minus payments made to date divided by six.
 The revised instalment amount will start on July 1 and is shown on your annual tax bill.

 - the June 1 instalment amount